annubelgaonkar/CodeScout/README.md

 A Spring Boot service that fetches repositories from the GitHub API, stores them in PostgreSQL, and provides endpoints to query them with filters and sorting.

 ---
+⚡ Features

+🔎 Search GitHub repositories by keyword and language

+💾 Store repositories in a relational database

+📂 Retrieve stored repositories with filters:

+- Language

+- Minimum Stars

+- Sort by: stars, forks, updated

+🚨 Error handling with clear JSON responses (rate limits, invalid requests)

+✅ Tests included for controllers and services

+---

 ## 🚀 Tech Stack